Shreyash1811/Shreyash1811.github.io/_pages/about.md

 <a id = "ex4"></a>
 - Analyzed sales for monthly Tableau reports.
 Proposed strategies resulted in 14% yearly growth and 27% drop in inventory.
 - Processed live sensor data from processing plant to look for delays between processes, expedite the process by ~22%.
+- Conducted Regression Analysis and other forecasting methods to predict the required production rate with 92% accuracy
 - Supervised a team of 4 to put forward cost cutting and marketing strategies; To further boost the Sales and profits.

 [BACK TO TOP](#top)